isomerpages/moe-tkgs/_resources/Admission/Appeal Process for Sec 1 Admission.md

         </ul>
     </li>
 </ol>
+The appeal form will be accessible after the secondary 1 posting results have been released.
 <ol start="8" data-tight="true" class="tight">
 <li>
 <p>More information on admission matters can be found&nbsp;<a href="https://www.moe.gov.sg/faq?categoryid=C547D6C3F9584A80B5634874DBD4423B" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>